E-money / Modulr Information

 Is Modulr a bank?

-Modulr is not a bank, we’re an E-money Institution (“EMI”).
+Modulr is not a bank, we’re an Electronic Money Institution (EMI).

 How is Modulr different from a bank?

 One of the main differences between Modulr, an EMI, and a bank is that banks lend money, whereas EMIs are prohibited from lending money.
-Specifically, banks receive deposits from customers that they use to lend money out and make a profit on the difference .
-By contrast, an EMI such as Modulr holds 100% of client funds at all times, does not lend any customer funds or offer interest on balances.
+Specifically, banks receive deposits from customers that they use to lend money out and make a profit on the difference.
+By contrast, an EMI such as Modulr does not lend any customer funds or offer interest on balances.

 Our payment services however are regulated by the same payments regulations that apply to banks.